Climate Smart Municipalities

 How Does This Partnership Work?

-Pictured left to right, Elk River staff involved in Climate Smart Municipalities: Chris Leeseberg, Senior Planner, Amanda Bednar, Environmental Coordinator, Cal Portner, City Administrator, and Zack Carlton, Planning Manager
+Pictured left to right, Elk River staff involved in Climate Smart Municipalities: Chris Leeseberg, Senior Planner, Amanda Erickson, Environmental Coordinator, Cal Portner, City Administrator, and Zack Carlton, Planning Manager